 Blog (formerly named “Shiga News“) has informative blog posts about Shiga Prefecture for tourists and residents alike.
-Read about Shiga’s history and culture, sightseeing recommendations, festival and event information, etc. It is updated irregularly, usually once every few weeks or so.
+It’s usually about Shiga’s history and culture, sights, festival and event information, etc. It is updated irregularly.
 You can read the blog via the website or subscribe via email or RSS feed (click on the respective subscription icon on the upper right).

-Photos is an ever-increasing collection of my photos of Shiga (15,700+) organized according to city and town.
-The images are in coherent photo sets (albums) showing festivals, temples, shrines, historic sites, gardens, townscapes, natural scenery, flowers, etc. They are part of my online collection of over 54,700+ images (as of Oct.
-2016) of Japan at PHOTOGUIDE.JP.
+Photos is an ever-increasing collection of my photos of Shiga (15,800+) organized according to city and town.
+The images are in albums (photo sets) showing festivals, temples, shrines, historic sites, gardens, townscapes, natural scenery, flowers, etc. They are part of my online collection of 57,500+ images (as of Dec.
+2017) of Japan at PHOTOGUIDE.JP.

 Videos is an index to my YouTube videos (mainly festivals) of Shiga.
 You will notice that the video quality and length have improved dramatically over the years as video technologies and infrastructure have improved.
 You can also subscribe to my YouTube channel (user: photojpn) that features mainly festivals in Japan.
 Most of the Shiga videos are also embedded in my Shiga Photos albums and articles.

-Articles is an index to my in-depth, text-heavy, and serial articles (train stations, etc.) about Shiga and Japan.
+Articles is an index to my in-depth, text-heavy, and serial articles about Shiga and Japan.
 The major articles are listed under the side menu on the home page, such as “About Shiga” and “Cities & Towns.”

 The side menu on the upper left provides links to more specific sections and pages of shiga-ken.com.
 The side menu will collapse on small screens like on mobile devices.
 If it is collapsed, tap on the menu icon on the upper left to display the side menu.

 The main area of the home page has three sections, “Trending,” “What’s New,” and “Popular.”
 “Trending” lists trending or big news, upcoming events, etc. “What’s New” lists the latest content added to shiga-ken.com.
-“Popular” lists popular posts and pages.
+“Popular” lists popular posts.